 Beverly Ann Kramer (Rinck) 4-25-1932

 Candace Elizabeth Kramer (Smith) 5-5-1946

 After Fred's passing in 1964, Dorothy and daughter Candy joined the great migration westward, moving from Staten Island to California.

 Dorothy worked for many years at Queen of Angels hospital in Santa Monica and saw grandchildren Fred, Bobby and April (offspring of Bob & Candy Smith) grow up in the Golden State.
 She also returned "back east" to visit with daughters, even more grandchildren and one great grand daughter (Julia Kelly Mann).

-Dorothy lived until passing away in 1987 at age 75, survived by a family that continues to grow today (September 2010) almost 100 years since her own birth.
+Dorothy lived until passing away in 1987 at age 75, survived by a family that continues to grow today (December 2018) more than 100 years since her own birth.